Decimal Day: After Decimal Day

 The public information campaign over the preceding two years helped, as well as the trick of getting a rough conversion of new pence into old shillings and pence by simply doubling the number of new pence and placing a solidus, or slash, between the digits: 17p multiplied by 2 = 34, – approximately equal to 3/4 ("three and four", or three shillings and four pence), with a similar process for the reverse conversion.
 The willingness of Britain's younger population to embrace decimalisation also helped, with elderly people having greater difficulty in adapting; the phrase "How much is that in old money?", or even "How much is that in real money?" became associated with those who struggled with the change, before in the following decades coming to refer to conversions between metric and imperial weights and measures.
 In shops from Decimal Day onwards, new stock would be universally priced in 'new money', though in smaller shops such as newsagents, it was still possible to find stock priced in £sd for several years after 1971; however, remaining stock priced in £sd would still be charged in its equivalent in decimal currency.

 Around Decimal Day, "Decimal Adders" and other converters were available to help people convert between the old and new coins.
 The following is a table showing conversions between the decimal and pre-decimal systems.

+Response to decimalisation

+In response to the change, some new coins were defaced, stamped with phrases such as "DUD", despite being an offence under the Coinage Act.

 Validity of old coins

 All predecimal coins, except for certain non-circulating coins such as crowns, sovereigns and double florins which were explicitly excluded from demonetisation, are now no longer legal tender.
-Several other pre-decimal coins remained in circulation beyond 1971 (see below) however they are all now withdrawn.
+Several other pre-decimal coins remained in circulation beyond 1971 (see below), but have now all been withdrawn following changes to the standards and specifications of circulating coinage.